Randhurst Village: 1990s

 In 1990, Bergner's–which had acquired Carson Pirie Scott in 1989–closed its Randhurst store, allowing the Carson Pirie Scott anchor to move into the grander ex-Wieboldt's building while JCPenney took over the former Carson Pirie Scott anchor.
 Wickes Furniture briefly occupied the Spiess anchor, until Circuit City and Old Navy took over the space in 1995; meanwhile, a new Filene's Basement minor anchor occupied the majority of the "bazaar" level.
 This brought Randhurst to its greatest level of occupancy ever–three major anchors and four minor anchors–and an all-time peak of 1400000 sqft of retail space.

 The next ten years, however, would be much more difficult for Randhurst.
 The construction and expansion of multiple shopping malls in the area, especially the improvements to Woodfield Mall (which included The Streets of Woodfield) in nearby Schaumburg, devastated Randhurst's shopping base, as did the local population's general change in shopping tastes.
-In 1996, the mall's management tried to compensate by updating the mall's decor and adding new Jewel-Osco and Home Depot stores at the perimeter of the mall (the Home Depot replacing the closed Child World building, formerly the Randhurst Ice Arena, and Wards Auto Center); despite this, foot traffic fell, and stores began disappearing from the mall at a rapid rate.
+In the mid-1990s, the mall's management tried to compensate by updating the mall's decor, opening The Home Depot in 1995.
+Jewel Osco demolished and rebuilt at the northeast perimeter of the mall respectively (moved out from the mall in 1975) in 1996; despite this, foot traffic fell, and stores began disappearing from the mall at a rapid rate.
 This included the Filene's Basement minor anchor, which closed in 1999 (along with three other Chicago-area Filene's Basement stores).
-In June 1999, a Borders book store was added (it would close in April 2011).
+In June 1999, a Borders book store was added to the mall’s perimeter.
+It closed in April 2011.